-After being assigned a desk with a telephone, I quickly learned that a real estate agent is chiefly a sales person working on a commission which is split between the agent and his broker boss.
+After being assigned a desk with a telephone, I quickly learned that a real estate agent is chiefly a salesperson working on a commission that is split between the agent and his or her broker boss.
 Commissions ranging from 3-7 percent of the sales price are received whenever your clients buy houses or sell them.
 There is no pay or benefits for any of the other work you do in or outside of the office with clients.

 2. My First Listing

-In Don's office I was working with 10-15 other agents who were competing with me for listings.
-Most of the agents were engaged in real estate full-time, and they had been working for Don for a number of years.
-They had all built up a network of contacts, and completely understood the housing market around our office area.
+In Don's office, I was working with 10-15 other agents who were competing with me for listings.
+Most of the agents were engaged in real estate full-time, and they had been working with Don for many years.
+They all had built up a network of contacts and completely understood the housing market around our office area.

-In spite of my inexperience and handicaps at the job, I was finally able to proudly list my first house for sale four months after I started.
-It turned out to be a listing which none of the other agents wanted.
-A young man had walked into the office one Saturday morning and told me that he needed to sell his town home because he was going through a divorce.
+Despite my inexperience and handicaps at the job, I was finally able to proudly list my first house for sale four months after I started.
+It turned out to be a listing that none of the other agents wanted.
+A young man had walked into the office one Saturday morning and told me that he needed to sell his townhome because he was going through a divorce.
 I gladly agreed to take the listing because it was my first as an agent.
 The young man accompanied me to his house, and at that time I found out why no one else wanted it.
 It was located in a bad neighborhood of Baltimore County and a long way from Don's office.
-While I was going through the house and taking pictures for the listing, I learned from the tenants of the house that the basement walls leaked, and that other repairs were necessary.
-After placing a for-sale sign in the small front yard, it became obvious that the tenants would not be very interested in letting prospective buyers in for showing.
+While I was going through the house and taking pictures for the listing, I learned from the tenants of the house that the basement walls leaked and that other repairs were necessary.
+After placing a for-sale sign in the small front yard, it became obvious that the tenants would not be very interested in letting prospective buyers in for a showing.
 Needless to say, the house never sold while I had it listed.

 3. Working with Buyers My frustration in getting buyers for listings was just as great as my trials and tribulations in getting listings.
 After six months at work, I was finally able to get a young walk-in couple interested and qualified for purchasing a home listing which I had pulled up from the Multiple Listings Services (MLS) computerized listing of all houses for sale.
 It was a Friday or Saturday evening when the young couple informed me that they were very serious about signing a purchase agreement for a listed house in the vicinity of Don's office.
 After informing the seller that I had found a buyer for his home, I accompanied the prospective buyers over to the seller's house with great hopes of returning to the office with a signed purchase agreement and deposit money from the buyers.
 With great disappointment, the deal fell apart at the last moment while all of the other agents were attending Don's party.